 We will engage in outrageous speculation that it belongs to a plaintiffs’ personal injury lawyer.
 If you think about it, who else would get a “TORTS” license plate?
 Maybe geeky law professors with nicknames like Tortman or pattisiers who can’t spell, but really no one else.
-Insurance defense lawyers wouldn’t do it because it would violate the insurance industry’s position that torts do not actually occur.
+Insurance defense lawyers wouldn’t do it because it would violate the industry position that torts do not actually exist.

 –Thanks to Laura Ozak.

 Reprinted from The “Companion Text” to Law School: Understanding and Surviving Life with a Law Student (West 2012) with permission of Thomson Reuters.

 Top movie hero, Atticus Finch.

 Question.
 In 2003, the American Film Institute (AFI) released its list of the top fifty heroes in movie history.
 How many of those top fifty movie heroes were legal professionals (lawyers or lawmakers) or common citizens who used the law to achieve progressive objectives?